In this article

 Sertraline is a prescription antidepressant medication.
 It’s a selective serotonin reuptake inhibitor (SSRI), which means it enhances the function of nerve cells in the brain and ensures that serotonin levels don’t drop too low.

 Sertraline works by rebalancing the brain’s chemicals.
 This reduces or eliminates feelings of depression, anxiety, or panic.
 This drug is also used to treat obsessive compulsive disorder (OCD), post-traumatic stress disorder (PTSD), anxiety and panic disorders, and premenstrual dysphoric disorder (PMDD).

-Sertraline is one of the most powerful antidepressant medications available for treating mental health issues.
-It should only be used under the supervision of a doctor.
+Sertraline is one of the most effective antidepressant medications available for treating mental health issues.
+It should only be used under the supervision of a healthcare provider.

 The most common side effects of sertraline include:

 You should report any of the following side effects to your doctor immediately:

 Seek immediate medical attention if you experience any of the following: